onflow/Flow-Working-Groups/core_protocol_working_group/README.md

   Furthermore, we have detailed logic in place for node operators to blacklist other nodes as a manual fallback mechanism to defend against attacks that are not yet automatically handled.
 Later this year, Flow will be able to withstand attacks (colluding and non-colluding) of up to ⅓ of all nodes, which is the theoretical maximum for consensus under partially-synchronous networking conditions.
-* Completion date: uncertain but likely within 2024
+* Target completion date: Late 2024

 #### Path to Zero-downtime protocol upgrades

 In 2023, Flow had an uptime of 99.95%.
 In 2024, we want to further reduce the number of sporks for uninterrupted network availability.
 During earlier stages, the ability to take down the network for a software upgrade has greatly helped the development speed of Flow.
-Though, as the flow network matures, we need more sophisticated tools to deploy software upgrades to a running network while maintaining network availability.
+Though, as the Flow network matures, we need more sophisticated tools to deploy software upgrades to a running network while maintaining network availability.

 At the moment, the Flow network already has Height-Coordinated Updates [HCU] as a tool to deploy protocol upgrades to the running network.